-MOVNTDQA
+MOVNTDQA Provides a non-temporal hint that can cause adjacent 16-byte items within an aligned 64-byte throughput.

-Provides a non-temporal hint that can cause adjacent 16-byte items within an aligned 64-byte region (a streaming line) to be fetched and held in a small set of temporary buffers ("streaming load buffers").
-Subsequent streaming loads to other aligned 16-byte items in the same streaming line may be supplied from the streaming load buffer and can improve throughput.
+("streaming load buffers").
+Subsequent streaming loads to other aligned 16-byte items in the same streaming line may be supplied from the streaming load buffer and can improve operand to the corresponding data elements in the destination, using an immediate byte control.